Payment method:Cash, Paypal, Credit card

-Our Wine Tasting Tour to Orvieto and Montepulciano with Stefano Rome Tours will take you to the resplendent regions of Umbria and Tuscany where you will have the opportunity to sample the best Italian wines of the regions while enjoying two of Italy's most splendid towns, and journey through the legendary scenery that makes these regions among the most spectacular n Italy.
+Our Wine Tasting Tour to Orvieto and Montepulciano with Stefano Rome Tours will take you to the resplendent regions of Umbria and Tuscany where you will have the opportunity to sample the best Italian wines of the regions at local wine shops while enjoying two of Italy's most splendid towns, and journey through the legendary scenery that makes these regions among the most spectacular n Italy.

 Upon our arrival in the town of Orvieto, you have the option to visit the Cantina Foresi, located right on the beautiful Piazza del Duomo di Orvieto, in the shadow of the cathedral.

 The old Cantina Foresi offers wine tastings of some excellent local specialties, some of which you just might not be able to find at home!

 Orvieto and famous for its wild boar ham and salami, cheese, bacon (pancetta), and porchetta colonnata.
-Porchetta is one of the most delicious dishes in all Italy.
+Porchetta is one of the most delicious dishes in Italy.
 It is similar to a pork roll; the pork is arranged carefully with layers of stuffing, meat, fat, and skin, then rolled, put on a spit, and roasted, traditionally over wood.
 It is usually salted in addition to being stuffed with garlic, rosemary, fennel, or other herbs, often wild.

 The colonnata is a type of cured pork fat from the little village of Colonnata, high up in the Apuan Alps in Northern Tuscany.
 Colonnata is close to Carrara, famous for its fine marble, and lardo was the food of the marble quarries: cheap and filling.